Inherited Craziness

 cc-by-sa/2.0 - © Barry Shimmon - geograph.org.uk/p/2255172

 They seem to have given up on baptisms after Amelia.
-This is not unusual and is something I've seen elsewhere, once civil registration had been introduced.
+This is not unusual and is something I've seen elsewhere, once civil registration was introduced.

 In 1851, still in Marylebone Street were William Tubb (42) Master Brush Maker, Sarah Tubb (42); married daughter, Sarah Donset (21); James Tubb (16), Sailor; Jane Tubb (14), Louisa Tubb (9), Mary Ann Tubb (7), Alfred Tubb (6) and Louisa (sic) - must be Lavinia (0).
 Amelia Tubb (12) was staying with her aunt and uncle James and Jane Frankham in Waterloo Street, Portsea.